Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Abstract

 \section{Abstract}

-We propose {Fast-MIA} (\url{https://github.com/Nikkei/fast-mia}), a Python library for efficiently evaluating membership inference attacks (MIA) against Large Language Models (LLMs).
-MIA against LLMs has emerged as a crucial challenge due to growing concerns over copyright, security, and data privacy, and has attracted increasing research attention.
-However, the progress of this research is significantly hindered by two main obstacles: (1) the high computational cost of inference in LLMs, and (2) the lack of standardized and maintained implementations of MIA methods, which makes large-scale empirical comparison difficult.
-To address these challenges, our library provides fast batch inference and includes implementations of representative MIA methods under a unified evaluation framework.
-This library supports easy implementation of reproducible benchmarks with simple configuration and extensibility.
-We release Fast-MIA as an open-source (Apache License 2.0) tool to support scalable and transparent research on LLMs.
+We propose Fast-MIA (\url{https://github.com/Nikkei/fast-mia}), a Python library for efficiently evaluating membership inference attacks (MIA) against large language models (LLMs).
+MIA has emerged as a crucial technique for auditing privacy risks and copyright infringement in LLMs.
+However, computational demands have grown substantially: recent methods rely on repeated inference, while practical auditing requires large-scale evaluation.
+Progress is further hindered by existing implementations that execute methods independently, redundantly computing shared intermediate results such as log-probabilities.
+To address these challenges, Fast-MIA combines two strategies: (1) high-throughput batch inference via vLLM, achieving approximately 5$\times$ speedup, and (2) a cross-method caching architecture that computes intermediate results once and shares them across methods.
+The library includes representative MIA methods under a unified framework, integrates with established benchmarks, and supports flexible YAML configuration.
+We release Fast-MIA under the Apache License 2.0 to support scalable and reproducible MIA research.